doychi/doychi.github.io/_posts/2014-11-30-virtual-machines.md

 **NB:**  I after step 3 I though that Hyper-V may have been causing issues accessing the raw disks.
 This wasn't the case, but to test I did uninstall Hyper-V.

 ## Starting VirtualBox Guests on Boot
-The [VmServiceControl] [service] software doesn’t seem to work very well but it does work.
-I’ll have to see if I can find a wrapper for creating services that I can place around the VirutalBox command line tools.
+The [VmServiceControl] [service] software doesn't seem to work very well but it does work.
+I'll have to see if I can find a wrapper for creating services that I can place around the VirutalBox command line tools.